 The Craft Revolution: Breweries, Distilleries, and Coffee Roasters

-My adventure in Columbus’s craft drink scene started at Columbus craft breweries like Land-Grant.
-There, IPA flights are like liquid art.
-Breweries like Columbus Brewing Company and Wolf’s Ridge use Ohio’s grains, creating bold flavors that locals love.
+Your adventure in Columbus’s craft drink scene begins at local breweries like Land-Grant, where IPA flights feel like liquid art.
+As you explore places like Columbus Brewing Company and Wolf’s Ridge, you taste bold, creative brews made with Ohio’s own grains—flavors the locals proudly stand behind.

 These places are full of community.
 Friends gather, clinking glasses under exposed brick walls.
 Every pour has a story.

-Then, I followed the smell of oak barrels to Columbus distilleries like Watershed.
-Their Bourbon Barrel Gin is full of vanilla and spice.
-At Middle West Spirits, OYO whiskey made with Ohio grains shows that craft spirits can shine without coastlines.
+Then you follow the smell of oak barrels to Columbus distilleries like Watershed, where the Bourbon Barrel Gin greets you with notes of vanilla and spice.
+At Middle West Spirits, you sip OYO whiskey made from Ohio grains—and realize that craft spirits don’t need a coastline to shine.

 Columbus coffee shops like Fox in the Snow roast beans with great care.
 Their pour-overs show off floral notes from Ethiopian beans.
 One Line Coffee’s nitro cold brew is creamy and feels like a secret shared at midnight.